 When you reach the end of the main pattern section, simply fasten off.
 Pull this end through to the back of the work before weaving it in.

 Now repeat for the next column / vertical stripe.
 In this case there are two purl bumps next to each other, so you will work one column of slip stitches into each column of purl bumps (resulting in a 2-column wide vertical stripe).

 Continue in this matter until you have slip stitched a vertical stripe over each column of purl bumps.
 Here is what it looks like at the back of the work.
 As you can see, the purl columns form columns of V shaped knit stitches on the back of the work, and the yarn used for the crochet stitches is carried up right through the center of these “V”s.

 - Optional edging: If your edges look messy where you carried the yarn, join either color with sl st in any corner and work (sl st, ch 1) into the side of each row across.
 Repeat for other side.

 I hope you enjoy the pattern!
 Thank you to Marie Segaris of Creative Yarn Entrepreneur for tech editing the pattern!

-A downloadable pdf of this pattern is also available in my Craftsy store for a $1 fee.
+A downloadable pdf of this pattern is also available on Ravelry for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.